There are more than 1.3 million active attorneys in the United States.

 4. Deep Legal Knowledge and Litigation Skills

 You have to have deep legal knowledge to be able to negotiate a settlement and represent your client in court.
 You have to know what negligence means and how to prove negligence in many civil cases.
 If you specialize in workman’s comp cases, you’ll also need to know the law in your state.
+If you’ve been turned down a government contract that you successfully outbid the competition on and wish to protest it, you’ll want to have someone on your side with a strong understanding of this area of the law – perhaps someone from a Bid Protest Law Firm could help you with your case.

 5. Show Empathy and Compassion